microsoft/CCF/sphinx/source/developers/logging_cpp.rst

 This handler uses the simple signatures provided by the ``json_adapter`` wrapper function, which handles parsing of a JSON params object from the HTTP request body.

-Each function is installed as the handler for a specific RPC ``method``, the name of the HTTP at which your handler will be invoked:
+Each function is installed as the handler for a specific RPC ``method``, the name of the HTTP resource at which your handler will be invoked:

 .. literalinclude:: ../../../src/apps/logging/logging.cpp
     :language: cpp